Tagging Instructions: What You Need to Know

 - These are high demand items!

-If you have any questions on how to label or package anything, we are always happy to help and walk you through something.
+If you have any questions on how to label or package anything, we are always happy to help!
 We have seen most everything one way or another and know what works best.
-Feel free to contact us through our website, Facebook Messenger, or text.
+Feel free to text us at 540-525-1446 or thru Facebook Messenger.